Terme della Rotonda (Catania): History

 According to recent studies carried out in 2004–2008 and again in 2015, the Terme della Rotonda would date back to the 1st–2nd century CE.
 Enlarged during the 3rd century CE (a period of considerable enrichment for the city of Catania) the thermae were then abandoned.
 Towards the end of the 6th century CE, and in the Byzantine era, a church was then built on the Roman ruins.
 Alongside the Bonajuto Chapel, La Rotonda represents the only surviving Byzantine building in Catania.

 Arguably dedicated to St Mary the Virgin since its first establishment, the church was originally oriented to the North.
 From the 9th century to the 16th century, the grounds surrounding the church were used as a graveyard, and several tombs can still be seen amidst the ruins of the Roman baths.
 The 1169 Sicily earthquake partly destroyed the Byzantine chancel.
 The church was then re-oriented to the East, and a new ogival portal was opened on the West wall, opposite the new altar.
 In the 16th century, a new entrance was opened on the South wall, and the church was again re-oriented to the North.

 The building was long considered to be the oldest church in Catania, an inscription originally placed above the entrance suggesting that St Peter himself had consecrated it to St Mary in 44 AD.
 Early modern historians believed the dome to be a Roman structure, and many went as far as to conjecture that it may have served as a model for the Roman pantheon.
 This tradition held sway until the 18th century, when the Roman baths were unearthed, and the dome revealed to be of later construction.
-Ignazio Paternò Castello, Prince of Biscari, an eighteenth-century Sicilian aristocrat and archaeologist, interpreted the baths as part of a more extensive spa complex extending as far West as Piazza Dante.
+Ignazio Paternò Castello, an eighteenth-century Sicilian aristocrat and archaeologist, interpreted the baths as part of a more extensive spa complex extending as far West as Piazza Dante.

 The church was damaged in the 1943 bombing, which completely destroyed the nearby church of Santa Maria della Cava.
 Between the 1940s and 1950s works were carried out to consolidate the structure.
 As part of these "conservation" activities directed by Guido Libertini, many of the frescos that covered the walls of Santa Maria della Rotonda were removed.

 Between 2004 and 2008, excavations were performed in the church and in the nearby area.
 This led to the discovery of nine rooms and several tombs.
 In 2015, the entire block to the North of the church was expropriated, and excavations were carried out in the area.
 As part of these excavations, archaeologists brought to light an imposing Castellum aquae connected to a branch of the Roman aqueduct of Catania as well as a quadrangular courtyard surrounded by exedras, which is best interpreted as the original entrance to the thermae.